winning application tips

 - Make a note of deadlines, requirements, and responses.

-We strongly recommend that you work on your essays in a separate document where you can easily review and proofread your work.
-Cut and paste your essays into the online system once you are satisfied that they are complete and represent you well.
+We strongly recommend that you work on your answers in a separate document where you can easily review and proofread your work.
+Cut and paste your work into the online system once you are satisfied that they are complete and represent you well.

-The foundation's Scholarship Review Committee will have many essays to review.
-Write an essay that grabs their attention during the review process.
+The foundation's Scholarship Review Committee will have many applications to review.
+Write a piece that grabs their attention during the review process.
 This is your job!

 - Be personal and specific.